 Cell phones and headphones are a distraction to the learning process and will not be permitted in class.
-When the bell rings all devices are put away unless otherwise noted.
+When class begins all devices are put away unless otherwise noted.

 There will be no use of headphones or ear buds during instruction.
 Students may listen to music with teacher permission once the class is working independently as long as it is not a distraction to others and you can still hear me if I need to address the class.

 Raise your hand if you have a question or need help.

 All artwork must be original work created by you.
 No copy work.

 If it is not yours do not touch it.

 Clean up materials and the area you are working in, put away your artwork and tool boxes before you leave the Visual Arts room.